Garden & Pool

 Saltwater pools have become increasingly popular in recent years due to their many benefits.
 However, like any other pool, they also have their drawbacks.
 In this section, we will discuss the pros and cons of a saltwater pool.

-Can You Put Too Much Salt in A Saltwater Pool?
+Can You Put Too Much Salt in a Saltwater Pool?

-it is possible to put too much salt in a saltwater pool.
 While salt is essential for the operation of a saltwater chlorinator system, excessive salt levels can lead to several issues:

-• High Salinity: When salt levels exceed the recommended range (typically between 2500 to 4000 ppm), the water becomes excessively salty.
+• High Salinity: When salt levels exceed the recommended range (typically between 2700 to 3400 ppm), the water becomes excessively salty.
 This high salinity can cause discomfort for swimmers, making the water feel overly “salty” and potentially irritating to the eyes, skin, and mucous membranes.

 • Corrosion: Excessive salt levels can accelerate the corrosion of metal components in and around the pool, including ladders, handrails, and pool equipment.
 Corrosion can lead to premature equipment failure and potentially costly repairs.